The 20 Best Colleges in the Midwest

 Location: Northfield, Minnesota

-Carleton College is a top liberal arts school that recognizes the value of deep thinking.
-The school has a very low student-to-faculty ratio, meaning that students get the attention they need to succeed.
-Carleton’s campus is situated in a small town in Minnesota, leading to a laid-back culture where students are free to be themselves and form tight communities.
+Carleton College is a top liberal arts school—the school deeply values deep thinking.
+Carleton has a very low student-to-faculty ratio (9:1), enabling students to receive the attention needed to succeed.
+Carleton’s campus is situated in a small town in Minnesota, resulting in a laid-back culture where students are free to be themselves and form tight communities.

-Learn more about Carleton and what it takes to get accepted.
+Learn more about Carleton College and what it takes to get accepted.

 7. Grinnell College